 Although most of these are dependent upon the type of business you are entering into, there are some standard taxes that must be cleared no matter what kind of business you are starting.

 Some business taxes are applicable only to a few types of businesses.
 Taxes also vary with the size of your business.

-Tax File Number is a specific number issued by Australian Taxation Office mostly to those organizations and individuals who want to manage government and tax services.
-There are many types of TFN out there and they vary with your business type and structure.
-If you are operating a trust, company or partnership, then the business will also require a TFN.
+A Tax File Number (TFN) is a specific number issued by the Australian Taxation Office (ATO) for organizations and individuals to manage government and tax services.
+If you are operating a trust, company or partnership, then the business will require a separate TFN.

-- When invoicing and ordering, confirm the identity of your business to others
+- Confirm the identity of your business to others

 - Avoid PAYG tax on all the payments you are going to receive

 - Claim GST credits

 Business tax is a tax on a business income.
 The amount of tax you need to pay as a business depends on your taxable income.
 Taxable income is calculated from your assessable income minus any deductions.

 How Much Tax Does a Small Business Pay in Australia?